Neural-Systems-at-UIO/QCAlign/docs/results.rst

 This generates a .TXT file that lists all the regions vertically, with four rows per region titled “accurate”, “inaccurate”, “uncertain” and “damaged” with marker counts for each.
 There is a row for the whole series and a row per section.

 For the QC assessment of the section images the counts may be used to calculate (%) damage per region for each section and for all the sections combined.
-The damage here represents tissue damage, poor quality labelling, as well imaging defects.
+The damage here represents tissue damage, poor quality labelling and imaging defects.

 For the QC assessment of the atlas-registration the counts may be used to calculate % “verified as accurate”, % “verified as inaccurate” and % that is uncertain for each region for each section and for all the sections combined.